 54 Card Attack

-Each card suit signifies a different exercise.
+Each suit from a deck of cards signifies a different exercise.
 Use the card number for reps.
 Face cards are 10 reps, joker is 15 reps of each exercise.

 ♥(H) = Yoga Pushups/Dive Bombers.